leafOfTree/vim-blink/README.md

 <br />
 </details>

 Please stay up to date.
-Feel free to open an issue or a pull request.
+Feel free to open an issue or a pull request

 ## Usage

-With config
+Add config

 ```vim
 let g:blink_point = {